 Flexible displays have been around for decades.
 However, to date, none have been commercially viable.
 This may be about to change.
 We look through the developments that have been made over time.
-Our research into the patents and patent applications of some potential key players starts with some early flexible displays through to those that we will hopefully see in commercial products soon.
+This starts with some early flexible displays up to those that we will hopefully see in commercial products soon through our research into some the patents and patent applications of some potential key players.
 Exciting times!

 The first to create a flexible display was Xerox Palo Alto Research Center (PARC) in 1974.
 Xerox PARC created Gyricon, an “e-paper” in the form of a thin layer of transparent plastic comprising beads which rotated in response to an applied voltage to show an image.
 A number of patent applications were filed in the early 1990s for “e-paper”.
 In 2003, Xerox PARC attempted to commercialise the technology, but at the time the “e-paper” could not be made cheaply enough.
 Developments since 2000 have taken the form of flexible OLED displays.
 These include, from 2007, Sony’s 0.3mm thick OLED screen that was flexible while displaying video.
 In 2010, this was upgraded to their “rollable” display that could be rolled up while still displaying video.
 Another example is the Nokia Morph, the joint project between the Nokia Research Center and the Cambridge Nanoscience Centre.
 These displays, along with many others, could not be made on a commercially viable scale at the time.